 Over the past forty years, no congregation has been prosecuted for allowing undocumented people to find shelter and safety in their house of worship.
-However, it is important to note that it is unknown about how aggressively migrants might be pursued within sanctuary settings that in the past were considered off limits.
-Similarly, we do not yet know how President Trump's administration will respond to congregations and other institutions that defy the hostility to immigration and open their doors to migrants.
+Thus far President Trump's administration has not directly attacked the Sanctuary Movement, but DHS and ICE may well strengthen their opposition.
 The legal advice provided in the links below was created to help you understand the legal arguments that have been marshaled in support of sanctuary in the past.
 They will also help you be aware of where legal actions of resistance different from ones that may be in violation of immigration law.
-These tools will be updated as UURISE and the UUCSJ learn more about how the current administration responds to declarations of Sanctuary and what legal tools are effectively deployed in response.
-Additional legal resources are available from the Catholic Legal Immigration Network12 and the New Sanctuary Movement.13
+These tools will be updated as we learn more about how the current administration responds to declarations of sanctuary and what legal tools are effectively deployed in response.